gem-spaas/powerplant-coding-challenge/README.md

 ## FAQ

 ##### Can an existing solver be used to calculate the unit-commitment
-Preferably implementations do not rely on an external solver and thus contain an algorithm written from scratch (clarified in the text as of version v1.1.0)
+Implementations should not rely on an external solver and thus contain an algorithm written from scratch (clarified in the text as of version v1.1.0)